 We all know how important it is to consume vegetables and leafy greens that are in season.
 That’s when they are the most nutritious and healthy for us.
 Not really into fresh leaves and veggies?
 Just give them a try and prepare this recipe with poached quail eggs on toast for breakfast.

 Aside from being good for our health, most vegetables enhance the flavors of other ingredients.
-For example, this recipe for delicious poached eggs on toast with rucola is easy to make, satiable, and tastes great.
+For example, this recipe for delicious poached eggs on toast with rucola and kale is easy to make, satiable, and tastes great.
 Here’s everything you need to know to cook a delicious breakfast or brunch dish!

 HOW TO PREPARE POACHED QUAIL EGGS ON TOAST WITH RUCOLA